 Non-Academic Decisions Definition: Requests for exceptions to non-academic policies made by staff or administrators outside of Academic Affairs will be handled by the Directors of the specific University department from which the original decision was made.
-The exercise of sound judgment and consultation with Academic Affairs faculty or staff is appropriate if departmental exception decisions may have significant impact on a student’s academic life.
+The exercise of sound judgment and consultation with Academic Affairs faculty or staff is appropriate if departmental exception decisions may have a significant impact on a student’s academic life.

 Policy Statement: Persons seeking Academic and Non-Academic Exceptions to stated University policies as defined above must contact the Dean of the College in which they are enrolled or the Director of the department in which the issue originated.
 Requests for exceptions must be submitted within 1 year following the action for which the exception is being sought.
 The Dean (or designee of the Dean) or Department Director will make a determination to grant or deny the exception request.
-The requester has the right to appeal decision to the Vice President of the appropriate University area in cases where conflicts of interest or a failure to provide due process may be present.
+The requester has the right to appeal the decision to the Vice President of the appropriate University area in cases where conflicts of interest or a failure to provide due process may be present.
 Appeals must be requested within 30 days of the initial exception decision.

 All motor vehicle parking on campus is restricted to marked parking spaces in approved parking lots or on public streets.
 Parking citations will be issued for violation of parking regulations.
 Parking regulations are in effect 24 hours daily.